mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Many NAS builds include a [host bus adaptor](https://www.truenas.com/community/threads/whats-all-the-noise-about-hbas-and-why-cant-i-use-a-raid-controller.81931/).
 An HBA is a chip that goes into the PCI slot of a motherboard and increases the number of disks the motherboard can support.

-One of the popular HBAs I see is the IBM ServeRAID M1015, which you can find for under $100.
-The ServeRAID M1015 has two SAS ports, and each SAS port can accept four SATA drives via a [SAS to SATA cable], so the HBA can add capacity for eight additional disks.
-To use the M1015 with ZFS, you need to [cross-flash it to IT mode](https://www.servethehome.com/ibm-serveraid-m1015-part-4/).

-Honestly, the whole process of cross-flashing sounds tedious and frustrating, so I decided to punt on it until I need an HBA.
+To use the an HBA with ZFS, you need to [reflash the firmware](https://www.servethehome.com/ibm-serveraid-m1015-part-4/) in a process that sounds very tedious and confusing.
+I decided to punt on the HBA until I need more storage.
 My motherboard had four SATA ports, so I could start with four disks just by using the available SATA ports.
-When I need more disks, I'll buy an HBA.
 I made sure to leave a PCI slot available for that purpose.

 ### ECC RAM

-In researching different TrueNAS builds, I saw several recommendations that said error correct code (ECC) RAM was a must-have.
+In researching different TrueNAS builds, I saw several recommendations that said error correction code (ECC) RAM was a must-have to prevent data corruption.
 I ultimately decided against ECC RAM and just used standard, consumer-grade RAM.

-In non-ECC RAM, it's possible for the RAM to accidentally flip a bit and corrupt your data in memory.
-For a system like ZFS that sends a lot of data through RAM, this is a scary thought.
-ECC RAM reduces this risk, as it stores a checksum of the data.

-The two main downsides of ECC RAM are the expense and performance.
-ECC RAM is significantly more expensive than non-ECC RAM.
-And beyond the RAM sticks themselves, you also have to buy an ECC-compatible motherboard and CPU.
-If you're using server-grade components anyway, but you're not going to find ECC support on low-end consumer grade hardware.
-ECC RAM is also slower, as it has to do the additional work of validating the checksum on all RAM operations.

 While I obviously don't want my server to corrupt my data in RAM, I've also been using computers for the past 30 years without ECC RAM, and I've never noticed data corruption.
 If I was building a server that was going to be under heavy load from multiple users all day, then I'd spring for a build with ECC RAM.
 But for home needs, I think simple consumer-grade RAM should be fine.